Cracked Or Broken Teeth: A Dental Emergency

 •teeth grinding and clenching

-When your tooth becomes cracked, and is left untreated, it can lead to a deeper crack, a part of the tooth breaking off, or the root becoming temporarily or even permanently damaged.
+When your tooth becomes cracked, and is left untreated, it can lead to an even deeper crack, a part of the tooth breaking off, or the root becoming temporarily or even permanently damaged.

 Our priority is always to save a tooth, if possible, because the more natural teeth you can retain throughout your lifetime, the better your dental health, and your overall health.
 In order to save the tooth, we might replace the filling (if it has one), place an onlay, or restore it with a crown (and then possibly a root canal).

-If reading all of this is already making you anxious, don’t worry, we get it and we specialize in treating patients who are afraid of or anxious about dental treatments.
+If reading all of this is already making you anxious, do not worry, we get it and we specialize in treating patients who are afraid of or anxious about dental treatments.

 •IV sedation (general anesthesia)